PockyBum522/windows-setup-assistant/README.md

 * If you selected to update windows, a CLI windows update handler will be installed, and windows will be updated as far as it will allow without a reboot.

-* The application then marks that it has gotten through the first stage by writing to another file in C:\Users\Public\Documents\
+* The application then updates the JSON file in C:\Users\Public\Documents\ and saves what stage of the installation process/that it has gotten through the first stage

-* When the computer is done rebooting to apply the windows updates, the batch file launches because it's in the public startup folder, and re-runs the application.
+* When the computer is done rebooting to apply the windows updates, the batch file in the public startup folder launches, and re-runs the application.

 * Upon re-launch, the application checks the settings it saved at the beginning, and what stage of the process it's on.

 It does any necessary work, and then if necessary, updates the stage and reboots the computer.
 The first few reboots are just to install windows updates, reboot, then see if there are any more updates and install them.
+This only happens if you checked the "Update Windows" checkbox.

 * Once it's done updating windows, it will start installing selected applications.
 It handles all the selected ChocolateyInstallers, ArchiveInstallers, and PortableApplicationInstallers first, since those don't require user interaction.
 Once those are finished, it runs all ExecutableInstallers.

-It will then load a warning dialog telling you to proceed through any ExecutableInstallers that may be on the screen, then once you are finished, press yes to reboot the computer.
+It will then load a warning dialog telling you to proceed through any user-interactive ExecutableInstallers that may be on the screen, then once you are finished, press yes to reboot the computer.

 This is the last reboot, and at this point the process is finished.
-The application will clean up the files it was using to save the current stage of the process it was in, the user options that were selected at the beginning, and the bat file in Public Startup.
+The application will clean up the files it was using to save the current stage of the process it was in, which are: The JSON file with stage info and the user options that were selected at the beginning, and the bat file in Public Startup.

 # Helping With Development